 Infection: Many common bacteria can infect the bursae.

 Symptoms and Complications of Bursitis

-The essential symptom of bursitis is pain that is localised near the joint, often accompanied by redness, tenderness, and swelling.
+The essential symptom of bursitis is pain that is localised near the joint, often accompanied by redness, stiffness, tenderness, and swelling.
 The pain is likely to be worse when you make unaccustomed movements or strain the joint muscles.
 Many other diseases can cause joint pain, so it's important that you see a health care professional for a proper diagnosis.
 Very red, hot skin and extreme pain is often a sign of either crystal-induced arthritis or a bacterial infection.